Skip to content

 Agent integrations

-Use Boltz from Claude Code, Codex, Cursor, and other coding agents.
+Use Boltz API from Claude Code, Codex, and other coding agents.

-Boltz agent integrations are CLI-backed.
-Claude Code, Codex, Cursor, and other coding agents can create payload files, estimate cost, submit jobs, and download results by calling boltz-api in the user’s environment.
+Claude Code, Codex, Cursor, and other coding agents can create API inputs, estimate cost, submit jobs, and download results by using the boltz-api CLI in the user's environment.

-Use the Boltz plugin or skill when your agent has one available.
-If it does not, give the agent the command pattern below.
+Use an official Boltz plugin or skill when available.
+If there's no official plugin for the harness you are using show the agent the command pattern below.

-Install the CLI where the agent can access it:
+Install the boltz-api CLI where the agent can access it:

 Terminal window